Kangsbabee/Peer-to-Peer-Micro-Savings-Pool-/README.md

 - 🔒 **Trustless Automation**: Smart contracts handle all fund management
 - 🔄 **Rotating Payouts**: Automated payout scheduling based on member positions
 - ⚡ **Penalty System**: Built-in enforcement for defaulting members
+- 🔄 **Position Transfer**: Members can transfer their position to another person
 - 👥 **Flexible Pool Size**: Support for 2-20 members per pool
 - 💎 **Transparent**: All transactions and balances are publicly verifiable